-SEP is a well established, active program of well over 85 volunteers and 45 local authority staff who are all trained in emergency management.
+SEP is a well established, active program of volunteers and local authority staff who are all trained in emergency management.

 SEP provides response and recovery to major emergencies and is guided by eight response goals: